Clemen-G/DobSense/Readme.md

 # DobSense

-DobSense is a do-it-yourself project that helps locating objects in the sky with your dobsonian telescope.
+DobSense is a do-it-yourself project that helps locating objects in the sky with your [Dobsonian telescope](https://www.skyatnightmagazine.com/advice/get-to-grips-with-dobsonians).

 It's a web application hosted on a Raspberry Pi Zero 2 W and it's accessible from a smartphone.
 The application senses your telescope's orientation via incremental encoders, and will provide visual guidance to point your telescope towards the desired object.
 The application does not require Internet connectivity.